hllorens/cognitionis/README.md

 - **Responsive Design:** The layout is designed to be responsive and accessible on different devices.
 - **External Links:** The header includes links to my LinkedIn and GitHub profiles for further professional connection.

-## Technologies Used

-Single-page application that dynamically loads content from a JSON file.
-- **HTML5:** The basic structure of the website.
-- **CSS3:** For styling and layout, ensuring a clean and modern look.
-- **JavaScript (ES6):** To fetch and dynamically render the content from the JSON file.

-## Deployment

-The site is deployed using [Netlify](https://cognitionis-website.netlify.app) as hosting and using this github repository.

 ## Project Structure

 - `index.html`: The main HTML file.